 There are obvious differences between the overall architecture of a book and a website:

 The benefits of a linear, finite information architecture has been promoted again and again by old media publishers pitching their iPad apps.
 They posit (some would say hope) that the reader prefers the finite structure of a book, magazine or newspaper to the incomplete stream of information provided by the web.
 I cannot judge whether this is true or not.
-But, so far, this has proved to be a fairly weak argument.
+But this has proved to be a fairly weak argument so far.

 To be able to design a better reading experience at the most basic level, we have to understand how to bring digital reading into a form of continuity.
 And to get there we need to find out what makes and breaks continuity.

-One way to make software look like a bicycle for our minds is skeuomorphism: making digital interfaces that look — but don’t work — like analog tools.
+One way to make software look like a bicycle for our minds is skeuomorphism: making digital interfaces that look—but don’t work—like analog tools.
 But beware.
 A digital book that looks like a physical hardcover but works like a video recorder will backfire.
-As Jan Tschichold wrote in The Masterbook of Typography:
+As Jan Tschichold wrote in Meisterbuch der Schrift (The Masterbook of Typography):

 “Winnie The Pooh” in iBooks looks great in a TV spot for iPad, but as soon as you use it you know it’s a fake print product.
 The information is forced into a structure that is not medium-appropriate, the interaction is painful, and the typography is random.
 Instead of studying and imitating the look of analog devices, we need to observe what our mind does when we use them.

-Print and digital text neither share the same mental model, nor do they offer the same content.
+Print and digital have a different mental model, and offer different content.
 If you look at a printed book you do not have the exact same thoughts as when you look at a file name.
 This becomes even more obvious if you just look at the printed artifact as an object: